 You’d be mad not to try this eggcellent Easter cocktail which is positively brimming with all things chocolate.
 Fulham favourite, The Courtyard, is offering up a mini egg cocktail that includes, chocolate eggs small and large and Easter treats.
 What’s more, it comes in a vivacious orange basket ideal for an Instagram.
 Smashing!

-Where: 4 Fulham High Street, Fulham, SW6 3LQ
+Where: 4 Fulham High St, Fulham, London SW6 3LQ

 How flippin’ cute is the Bvlgari Hotel London Easter egg?
 We’re positively gushing at its cuteness.
 The hollow white chocolate offering boasts an icing crown and an adorable chick exterior.
 Your insta will be blowing up with envy!